-With Inbuilt Social settings features users can create thier social links in the theme in the Header and Footer part of the theme.
+With Inbuilt Social settings features, users can create their social links in the theme in the Header and Footer part of the theme.
 For this navigate to Admin Dashboard > Appearance > Customizer > General Settings > Social Settings.

 Header Social Links: Enable Header social links toggle with show the social media on the header part of the theme.